fonnatchar/S-P-500-Stock-Return-Analyzer/README.md

-# 📈 S&P 500 Stock Return Analyzer
+# S&P 500 Stock Return Analyzer

-**ACC102 Mini Assignment — Track 4: Interactive Data Analysis Tool**

 A Streamlit web app that lets users compare the 1-year return of any two S&P 500 stocks under the same investment budget, powered by live data from Yahoo Finance.